-If you prefer to stay on dry land, book a table at Brisbane icon Gambaro’s Seafood Restaurantfor fine dining or indulge yourselves at nostalgic speakeasy Seymour’s Cocktails & Oysters on the same street.
+If you want to head a bit further afield (literally two minutes’ drive from Brisbane’s CBD), head to Paddington and grab a table at Brisbane icon Gambaro’s Seafood Restaurantfor fine dining or indulge yourselves at nostalgic speakeasy Seymour’s Cocktails & Oysters on the same street.
 Not ready to retire for the evening?
 Walk just a few steps to let your hair down at one of Brisbane’s best live music venues and cocktail bars (Gourmet Traveller named this spot its best bar of the year in 2014), Lefty’s Old Time Music Hall.

 Note: You can even stay at Gambaro’s boutique, luxury hotel in trendy Paddington – read our review.